 Dataquest will share your article in our marketing channels to show it to our Twitter audience, our LinkedIn audience and our newsletter subscribers.
 That’s tens of thousands of data science practitioners!

 This amplifies all the above mentioned benefits of writing.

 Hopefully, the last few paragraphs have motivated you to write in Dataquest Direct.

 Here are a few guidelines that we expect you to follow when writing your articles.
 These guidelines are there to ensure a good experience for the readers:

 The first one is obvious - you should only share articles that you have written yourself.
-Don’t plagiarise from other sources.
+Don’t plagiarise.

 Add a cover image on the first line.
 Humans are visual creatures and adding beautiful, relevant images to your article makes it easier to read.

 But beware of copyright infringement.
 Don’t add images from Google Search.